Subhaspally Bidyaniketan

 Subhaspally Bidyaniketan is a school in Burnpur, Asansol.
 The school is located near the Burnpur bus stand.

 About School

 The school was established in the year of 1964.
 This is H.S school under W.B.H.S.E board having girls and boys section separately.
 The morning session is for girls and the day session is for boys.
 The school also has a primary section for class 1, 2, 3 and 4.
-The school offers science, arts and commerce in H.S.
+The school offers science, arts and commerce in Higher Secondary in WBCHSE board.